CaSToRC-CyI/eurocc-tutorials/cyclone-tutorials/docs/tutorials/t02_accessing_and_navigating_cyclone.md

 > This makes sure your private/public key and the directory they are in have the correct read write and execute permissions for the ssh client to allow a connection.

-3. Test connection with verbose output:
+Finally, test connection with verbose output:

 ```bash
 ssh -v cyclone # Adding the `-v` flag prints debuging information
 ```

-## 2.10.
-Troubleshooting SSH (Powershell)
+### 2.10.7 SSH Permission Issues (Powershell)

-1. If your key doesn't have the correct permissions:
+If your key doesn't have the correct permissions:

 ```powershell
 icacls <path-to-your-id_rsa> /inheritance:r /grant:r "$($env:USERNAME):(F)"
 ```

-Remember to replace `username` with your actual Cyclone username in all examples.
+> ⚠️ Remember to replace `username` with your actual Cyclone username in all examples.

+---